smendoncabruna/smendoncabruna/README.md

 Hi, you are stalking Bruna Shinohara (she/her)!
+I am a Staff Scientist in the Quantum Technologies divsion at CMC Microsystems.

-A bit about me:
+A bit more about me:

 # :tornado: Research

-I am a theoretical Physics Ph.D. candidate at the University of São Paulo, and I have also spent a period as guest research at the Center for Quantum Devices (QDev - University of Copenhagen).
+I just finished my Physics Ph.D. candidate at the University of São Paulo, and I have also spent a period as guest research at the Center for Quantum Devices (QDev - University of Copenhagen).
 My research is focused on the theoretical physics of topological materials and their ability of supporting robust quantum computation.

-Take a look at our new article,["Can Caroli-de Gennes-Matricon and Majorana vortex states be distinguished in the presence of impurities?"](https://arxiv.org/abs/2204.05078).
+Take a look at our new article,["Can Caroli-de Gennes-Matricon and Majorana vortex states be distinguished in the presence of impurities?"](https://journals.aps.org/prb/abstract/10.1103/PhysRevB.107.184509).
 Me and my collaborators, Dr. Antonio Manesco, Dr. Luis Gregório Dias da Silva and Dr. Nancy Sandler, explored how impurities can create  false-positives when attempting to detect Majoranas with STS measurements.

 + [Link](https://lnkd.in/dNnar6Us) to a nice and more detaild twitter thread about it.